-Other examples of Local Improvements include driveway crossings, sidewalk replacement, curb and gutter replacement, boulevards and street lighting, and extending sanitary, storm or water systems.
+Other examples of Local Improvements include driveway crossings, sidewalk replacement, street paving, curb and gutter replacement, boulevards and street lighting, and extending sanitary, storm or water systems.

 PLEASE NOTE: If the City of Lethbridge schedules infrastructure repairs or replacement (e.g. sidewalks) which have reached the end of their lifecycle in your neighbourhood, you will not have to contribute to the cost of that renewal.

 1. Call 311 during business hours to request a petition package.
 Staff will collect information from you and create a package that includes details of your request and a map of the area.
 We'll phone you when the package is ready for pick-up at City Hall.